williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 11 December 2023
 * Did some speaking at SEB's Social Media Ambassador Academy.
-Put together a few [slides](https://www.linkedin.com/posts/williammilisic_some-with-me-activity-7139972421511548928-Qtnv) with the help of Copilot using my own prompt and text.
+Put together a few [slides](https://www.linkedin.com/posts/williammilisic_some-with-me-activity-7139972421511548928-Qtnv) with the help of Copilot using my own text and a simple prompt.
-*
+* *Post hoc ergo propter hoc* is Latin for 'after this, therefore because of this'.
+It is an informal fallacy that states: "Since event Y followed event X, event Y must have been caused by event X." It is often shortened simply to *post hoc*.

 ## 7 December 2023
 * Another SEB meet-up for the books.
 This time on the topic of [Cloud Security](https://www.linkedin.com/posts/williammilisic_seb-sebtech-sebcloud-activity-7138667102286127106-UWVZ).